[[caption-width-right:350:The old book covers compared to the new ones.]]

 * DysfunctionalFamily: Quite a sad one actually.
 Gwendoline's mother is an ignorant airhead who, together with her old governess, spoils Gwendoline completely while her father tries to stop this (which results in much tears and screaming) and is often disappointed by his daughter's actions.
 In turn, Gwendoline shuns him and acts like a brat as a punishment.

 * ExtremeDoormat: Mary-Lou initially, but she got better.
-Ruth expands from this.
+Ruth expands from this, although strangely, being a doormat means letting Connie do everything for her, not the other way around.
 Catherine is this ''on purpose'', and dear God does it annoy everyone- as she never really learns, being helpful is one thing, but when nobody wants you to help them, it's best to just back off and try being you instead of a saint.

 * FatAndSkinny: The two French mistresses.
 Mamzelle Dupont is a FatComicRelief who gets the most brunt of jokes from the girls but is very good-natured very popular because of it, while Mamzelle Rougier is very strict, LeanAndMean, and is not very well-liked.